In January 2017, the U.S. online video startup Zoom Video Communications

-Earlier this week, the Canadian messaging app Kik raised $50 million from Chinese internet company Tencent.
-The funding round was completed at a valuation of $1 billion, making Kik the latest entrant to the prestigious, if fictitious, “Unicorn Club” of startups reaching a valuation of $1 billion or higher before going public.
+closed a $100 million funding round lead by Sequoia Capital.
+The Series D funding round was completed at a valuation of $1 billion, making Zoom the latest entrant to the prestigious, if fictitious, “Unicorn Club” of startups reaching a valuation of $1 billion or higher before going public.

-In the past, only very few startups managed to reach that milestone - hence the term unicorn - but in recent years it has become more and more common for young tech companies to reach lofty valuations.
-According to The Wall Street Journal there are currently 113 private companies with billion-dollar valuations, up from just 42 in early 2014.
+Once upon a time, only very few startups managed to reach that milestone - hence the term unicorn - but in recent years it has become more and more common for young tech companies to reach such lofty valuations.
+According to The Wall Street Journal

 there are currently 154 startups with billion-dollar valuations, up from just 45 three years ago.

 After the number of unicorns had increased sharply through 2014 and 2015, the market cooled off significantly in 2016.
 Over the past 12 months, no more than 10 startups entered the unicorn club, mirroring a general slowdown in venture capital